 Anxiety and Dyslexia

 Stress and anxiety increase when a situation feels out of our control.
 All people can experience extreme stress and feel anxious, however, people with dyslexia are more apt to experience anxiety than others.
 Many dyslexics do not fully understand what dyslexia is and how it affects their learning.
-This can be compounded by teachers, coaches, and even friends and family who don’t understand dyslexia and, often times, believe the variety of myths surrounding dyslexia.
+This can be made worse by teachers, coaches, and even friends and family who don’t understand dyslexia and, oftentimes, believe the variety of the hurtful myths surrounding dyslexia.
 These misunderstandings lead to years of self-doubt and can, over time, result in a lack of confidence and an inability to face their many daily challenges at school, work, and home.

-Because the early years of school focus primarily on the very subjects that cause dyslexics the most trouble – reading, writing, and spelling, their progress is oftentimes slow and frustrating – especially when taught with traditional teaching methods of ‘drill and kill’.
+Because the early years of school focus primarily on the very subjects that cause dyslexics the most trouble – reading, writing, and spelling, their progress is oftentimes slow and frustrating – especially when taught with traditional teaching methods.

-This situation is exacerbated by being compared to siblings or classmates that learn well with traditional methods.
+This situation is made worse by being compared to siblings or classmates that learn well with traditional methods.
 This continual sense of coming up short can lead to embarrassment and defensiveness.

 Because people with dyslexia have experienced embarrassment when their weaknesses are misunderstood, they are more likely to withdraw from social situations with the risk of becoming depressed and isolated.
 Read this post for more information on the emotional side of dyslexia.